taycavett98/aissemble-lite-ffmpeg/backend/src/aissemble_lite_ffmpeg/preprocessing/README.md

 1. create input handler : accept file path or valid format (like .mp3, .mp4, etc); handle both types
 2. build ffmpeg audio extractor - extract audio from video, do preprocessing here. lesson learned from previous project was to standardize audio inputs like decrease background noises and I think there was one other standardization we applied to all audio files to improve quality
-3. chunking? if it makes sense, but if they aren't looking to stream does it make sense?
-4. stub out a function that would be able to upload audio content to S3 and return a URI so we can pass it directly to aws transcribe
+3. stub out a function that would be able to upload audio content to S3 and return a URI so we can pass it directly to aws transcribe
-5. put pieces together in a main() and test it: input -> preprocess -> upload -> output
+4. put pieces together in a main() and test it: input -> preprocess -> upload -> output

 ### what does AWS transcribe need?